-Whereas the module management I has focused on management from general perspective and deepened knowledge on financial management, strategic management as well as other business management fields (in a business simulation game and in seminar format), management Ii will deepen the acquired knowledge in its application on the renewable energy management examples.
-During the three weeks, the students will work on selected "real life management case studies" for RE-projects (each to be done by smaller student groups of 4-5 people).
-As a result, the students will have to provide an extended report/ manual or similar, which will be graded.
+The module "Managing RE Projects - Case Studies" will deepen the knowledge gained in the management lectures before through application in renewable energy management examples.
+During the three weeks, the students will work on selected "real life" management case studies for energy-projects (each to be done by smaller groups of 4-5 students).
+At the end of the module, the students will give a presentation on their results and have to provide an extended report/ manual or similar.

-The course will be interspersed with an introduction into project management and guest lectures from management experts in RE-organizations/ -projects from different fields.
+The course will also encompass an introduction into project management, and several guest lectures from management experts in RE-organizations/ -projects from different fields.

-- application of business management instruments - > strategic thinking: application of strategic management concepts - project management skills and experiences - insight into different RE management fields, challenges and organizations - in-depths work on a real life case study, connected with special knowledge there - > Additional general skills: rhetoric, discussion and presentation skills, competence for team work
+- application of business management instruments - strategic thinking and application of strategic management concepts - project management skills and experiences - insight into different RE management fields, challenges and organizations - > in-depths work on real life case studies - Additional general skills: rhetoric, discussion and presentation skills, competence for team work